Code-Society-Lab/grace/docs/CONTRIBUTING.md

 bot with Discord.
 Then, create a file called `.env` in the project directory.
 Open your new `.env` file and add `DISCORD_TOKEN=<Your token>` inside.
 (Replace <You token> by your discord token).

-> It's imperative that you don't share that file nor the information inside it to anyone.
+> Do not share that file nor the information inside it to anyone.

-#### Configure the database
+#### Configuring the database
 In order for the bot to work, you need to connect it to a database.
 SQLite, MySQL/MariaDB, PostgresSQL, Oracle and Microsoft SQL Server are all supported. ([Supported dialects](https://docs.sqlalchemy.org/en/14/dialects/index.html))

-You can have three database configurations, one for each environment.
-Each section is delimited by `[database.<environment>]`.

 To set up the connection to your database, create a new file in the `config` folder and call it `database.cfg`.
 You can have three database configurations, one for each environment.
 Each section is delimited by `[database.<environment>]`.

-The next mandatory step is to set up the _adapter dialect + drivers (optional)_.
+The next step is to set up the _adapter dialect + drivers (optional)_.
 The rest will depend on your database.
 Bellow, you'll find example for common configuration (note that you need to replace the values for your database values).

 > You can also use `config/database.template.cfg` to help you set up your database.